abbodi1406/BatUtil/uup-converter-wimlib/README.md

 on Desktop, press Alt+F4 and choose an option without Update.

 ![example](https://i.imgbox.com/vxZLhGPM.png)
-___

-## How To Use

-- Optional: temporary disable AV or protection program so it doesn't interfere with the process.

-- Make sure the files are not read-only or blocked.

-- Extract this pack to a folder with simple spaceless path to avoid troubles (example: C:\UUP).

-- Place the files in "UUPs" folder to be detected automatically.

-Alternatively, you will be prompted to enter other UUP folder path.

-- If multiple Editions detected, you will be prompted first to select one of them, or create AIO.

-- To exit of the prompt or options menu just press "Enter".

-#### Options:
+#### Output Options:

 1 - Create ISO with install.wim
 4 - Create ISO with install.esd
 convert UUP files to a regular ISO distribution that contains install.wim or install.esd file.

 2 - Create install.wim
 5 - Create install.esd
 create install.wim/install.esd file only, which can be used with other ISO with the same version, or for manual apply using dism/wimlib.

 3 - UUP Edition info
 Display info about detected editions (architecture, language, build version, build branch, editions name).

-#### Manual Options
+#### Configuration Options

-for advanced users, edit convert-UUP.cmd to change the default value
+Control conversion behavior, output and automation.

+Edit *ConvertConfig.ini* under `[convert-UUP]` section to change the default value, where **0** means option **OFF**, and **1** means option **ON**.

-**AutoStart**
+- **AutoStart**

-If you want to start the conversion process directly without prompts.
+Start the conversion process directly without prompts.

-This require placing UUP files in *UUPs* folder, or starting convert-UUP.cmd from command prompt with path to UUP source folder
+This require placing UUP files in *UUPs* folder, starting convert-UUP.cmd from command prompt with path to UUP source folder, or drag and drop UUP source folder on convert-UUP.cmd.

-By default this will create ISO with install.wim.
+By defaultæ this will create ISO with install.wim.
 For multiple UUP editions it will create AIO ISO with install.wim.

-to do so, change `set AutoStart=0` to `set AutoStart=1`
+- **AddUpdates**

+Integrate detected updates after creating wim files.
+Use **ResetBase** option to control supersedence behavior.

+See *Add Updates Option* below for more details.

-**StartVirtual**
+- **StartVirtual**

-If you want to start create_virtual_editions.cmd directly after conversion is finished
+Start create_virtual_editions.cmd directly after conversion is completed.

-to do so, change `set StartVirtual=0` to `set StartVirtual=1`
+See *Virtual Editions* below for more details.

-**SkipISO**
+- **SkipISO**

-If you are not interested to create ISO file currently, or intend to create Multi-Architecture ISO (x86/x64) later with multi_arch_iso.cmd, or intend to manually use create_virtual_editions.cmd
+If you are not interested to create ISO file currently, intend to create Multi-Architecture ISO (x86/x64) later with multi_arch_iso.cmd, or intend to manually use create_virtual_editions.cmd

-to do so, change `set SkipISO=0` to `set SkipISO=1`

-**SkipWinRE**
+- **SkipWinRE**

-If you are not interested to have recovery environment or want to reduce ISO size/conversion period.. etc, it is possible to skip adding winre.wim to install.wim/install.esd
+Do not add winre.wim to install.wim/install.esd, if you are not interested to have recovery environment or want to reduce ISO size/conversion period.. etc.

-to do so, change `set SkipWinRE=0` to `set SkipWinRE=1`

-p.s. adding winre.wim to install.esd will consume high amount of CPU/RAM
+P.S. adding winre.wim to install<b>.esd</b> will consume high amount of CPU/RAM.

-**ForceDism**
+- **ForceDism**

-If you want to use the official method with dism.exe for creating boot.wim
+Use the official method with dism.exe for creating boot.wim (require Windows 10 Host OS or installed Windows 10 ADK).

-to do so, change `set ForceDism=0` to `set ForceDism=1`

-**RefESD**
+- **RefESD**

-If you plan to use your local UUP source repeatedly, you can choose to keep converted reference ESD files for future operations instead converting them each time.
+Keep converted reference ESD files for future operations instead converting them each time.

-to do so, change `set RefESD=0` to `set RefESD=1`

 if UUP source is Express, Reference ESDs and Edition ESDs will be copied to new folder *CanonicalUUP*.
 Practically, this convert/backup Express UUP source to Canonical